rajatsharma01/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![GTSRB]

-Some of these images are difficult to classify for lower brightness level e.g. images 2, 3 and 4 in above set, all these images are very dark, however my model could classify them correctly.
+Some of these images are difficult to classify for lower brightness level, however my model could classify them correctly.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).